Amazon

 ScAn IT: Visual Search MoBile APp

-Before the redesign of the Scan It feature, I created user personas to guide the goals and behavior of Amazon customers.
+THE APPROACH: Before the redesign of the Scan It feature, I created user personas to guide the goals and behavior of Amazon customers.
 The personas were synthesized from data collected from interviews with customers.
+Collaborating with product managers and engineers, I created prototypes of the mobile app for user testing.

 • UI Design